vaua/tickerv4/README.md

 In the current world, two senses are implemented, vision and internal.
 More senses can easily be added by implementeing the above functional interace and thus connecting animal/genome to the world.

+## Issues and stuff to be fixed

+- The data structure sent between server and clients is too large at this point, due to fact that animals are too large (500bytes or more per animal).
+Change how animals are kept in data structure so that only necessary information is transmitted.
+This should alĺow down to 2 bytes per affinities and ca 2.5 bytes per average tract.
+So an animal with 100 tracts should be under 300 bytes.
+1000 animals => 300KB.
+Use the fact that most of the genome is static?

+- The server currently overheats and shuts down when running longer sessions.
+Should be either run at Amazon, or I should invest (Celink) in a better, sturdier PC.